Freshwind-Bioinformatics/NeoMUST/README.md

 Run the image in bash:

-    docker run -it --gpus all neomust:v1 /bin/bash
+    docker run -it --gpus all freshwindbioinformatics/neomust:v1 bash

 #### * Note : The parameter "--gpus" requires docker version higher than 19.03.